PrashantMish/PrashantMish/README.md

-Driving growth with a 45% boost in operational efficiency, leveraging 3 years of experience as a Python developer.
-Skilled in building scalable solutions and optimizing backend systems using Python, Flask, Django, MySQL, Pandas, MongoDB, GitLab, GitHub, Postman, and Jira.
+Driving growth with a 45% boost in operational efficiency, over 3 years of experience as a Python Software Developer.
+Skilled in building scalable solutions and optimizing backend systems using Python, Flask, FastAPI, Django, Redis, RabbitMQ, Docker, MySQL, Pandas, MongoDB, GitLab, GitHub, Postman, and Jira.

 Expertise & Responsibilities 🚀